maiktreya/THIRLWALL2023/readme.md

 ---

 ### License
-This project is shared under [License Name], allowing for academic and research use with proper attribution.
+This project is shared under The GNU General Public License (GPL-3) allowing for academic and research use with proper attribution.

 For questions or contributions, feel free to open an issue or submit a pull request.